 Promotional marketing is a broad term largely used to describe Experiential marketing efforts used by brands.
-Brands use various forms of marketing in order to promote their brands however ‘Promo’ differs from typical below the line advertising (TV, RADIO PRINT) by allowing the customer to engage and interact with brands in sensory ways.
+Brands use various forms of marketing in order to promote their brands however ‘Promo’ differs from typical above the line advertising (TV, RADIO PRINT) by allowing the customer to engage and interact with brands in sensory ways.
 This makes for a memorable, Personal experience that helps the target market to form a connection to a brand, thus encouraging the consumer to buy their products and become a loyal customer.

 When a brand launches a new product, It needs to create a platform to expose the product to its given target market.
 This is where Creative Agencies come in.
 These companies formulate exciting, innovative concepts that allow a brand to introduce their product to the public.
 These ideas are generally based around a number of methods implemented to encourage an end goal (usually sales uplift) such as sampling, capturing data and discounted vouchers/redemption coupons.